Nicolás Lodeiro

-Marcelo Nicolás Lodeiro Benítez ([nikoˈlas loˈðejɾo]; born 21 March 1989), commonly known as Nicolás Lodeiro, is a Uruguayan professional footballer who plays as an attacking midfielder for MLS club Seattle Sounders FC and the Uruguay national team.
+Marcelo Nicolás Lodeiro Benítez ([nikoˈlas loˈðejɾo]; born 21 March 1989), commonly known as Nicolás Lodeiro, is a Uruguayan professional footballer who plays as an attacking midfielder for Uruguayan Primera División club Nacional.

 Lodeiro has played professionally in Uruguay, the Netherlands, Brazil, Argentina, and the United States, winning the Eredivisie in both of his seasons at Ajax, and winning the domestic double in 2015 with Boca Juniors.
-He also won titles with Nacional and Botafogo, as well as the 2016 and 2019 MLS Cup with Seattle.
+He also won titles with Nacional and Botafogo, as well as the 2016 and 2019 MLS Cup with Seattle Sounders.

-A full international since 2009, Lodeiro has earned 60 caps for Uruguay.
-He has taken part in two FIFA World Cups with the national side, as well as four editions of the Copa América, the 2012 Summer Olympics, and the 2013 FIFA Confederations Cup, in which Uruguay finished fourth.
+Lodeiro was called up the Uruguay national team in 2009 and earned 60 caps through to 2019.
+He took part in two FIFA World Cups with the national side, as well as four editions of the Copa América, the 2012 Summer Olympics, and the 2013 FIFA Confederations Cup, in which Uruguay finished fourth.
 He was also part of the teams which placed fourth in the 2010 FIFA World Cup and won the 2011 Copa América.